D$_4$CNN$\times$AnaCal: Physics-Informed Machine Learning for Accurate and Precise Weak Lensing Shear Estimation: Results

 \subsection{Precision of ML-based Estimator}

 In this section, we focus on the precision of our ML-based shear estimator.
 We use the shape noise introduced in \autoref{eq:shape_noise} to benchmark the precision.
 To avoid the statistical precision loss from the different definition of ellipticity, we train another ML model with the same procedure in \autoref{subsec:training}, but using the FPFS ellipticity on noiseless images as the ground-truth labels.
 The shape noise is then measured on $1$ million postage stamps of simulated galaxies.
-In \autoref{fig:shape_noise}, we show the results of shape noise of our ML model compared to FPFS method.
+In \autoref{fig:shape_noise}, we show the results of shape noise of our ML model compared to FPFS method, with a magnitude cut $m_\mathrm{cut}=24.5$.
 The test is done with 1 million galaxies, so the uncertainty of the measured shape noise is at a $\sim10^{-4}$ level.
 In the low noise end, our model and FPFS measurement have similar shape noise, as the model is trained with FPFS ellipticity.
-But on high-noise images, our model shows lower shape noise and $\sim 10\%$ improvement on LSST 10-year coadded i-band images (the largest noise level in the plots), which is equivalent to a $20 \%$ increase in the galaxy number density.
+But on high-noise images, our model shows lower shape noise and $\sim 10\%$ improvement on LSST 10-year coadded i-band images (the largest noise level in the plots), which is equivalent to a $23\%$ increase in the galaxy number density.
 This indicates that our model adapts to low SNR scenarios better and is able to fetch more shape information from a noisy image compared to the moment-based FPFS method.
+For cosmic-shear measurements, the shape-noise power spectrum scales as ($N_\ell\propto \sigma_e^2/n_{\rm eff}$).
+Thus, a 10\% reduction in the per-component shape dispersion reduces the rms shape noise of the reconstructed shear field by 10\% and the corresponding noise power by approximately 19\%.
+In the strictly shape-noise-dominated limit, where the band-power uncertainty scales as $\Delta C_\ell\propto C_\ell+N_\ell\simeq N_\ell$, this would reduce the uncertainty on $C_\ell$ by approximately 19\%; the improvement in final cosmological constraints will generally be smaller once cosmic variance, scale correlations, and systematic uncertainties are included.